FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Netcat.md

 {{% notice info %}} When making the below calls, you will not want to try and paste them in all at once.
 Please enter the commands **one line at a time**. {{% /notice %}}

+- Let's break down this call.
+  - The first line indicates the tool ("nc" for netcat), the target host (localhost) and the port (8000) the "-vvv" just indicates that we want the verbose output.
+  - For the second line, we are using the **GET** method and we are sending it to

 ```
 nc localhost 8000 -vvv
 GET /hello HTTP/1.1